 People told us staff were caring.
 Staff consistency enabled people to receive good care from staff who knew them well.
+The home environment had significantly improved, and people benefitted from the changes.
 People had access to activities to prevent social isolation.

-Larkrise was well-led by a registered manager who was focusing on improving people's care.
+Whitbourne House was well-led by a registered manager who was focusing on improving people's care.
+A lot of significant changes had been implemented to support effective team working and improve people's outcomes.
 The service had a clear management and staffing structure in place.
 Staff worked well as a team and complemented each other's skills.
 The provider had quality assurance systems in place to monitor the quality and safety of the service.